 If you’re wanting to replace or repair your roof but your insurance company isn’t giving you enough money to cover it, you have the option of signing an AOB.
 Only sign an AOB with a roofer you trust.
 Signing an AOB will allow roofers, like us, to use our industry experience to negotiate on your behalf.
 We’ve recovered thousands of extra dollars from insurance companies for hundreds of our clients.
 Are you being ‘short-paid’ or underpaid by your insurance company?
 Click here for more information on whether you should sign an AOB.

 If your insurance provides coverage for personal property and the roof repair was covered by your insurance, then your belongings should also be covered.
 However, your belongings may not be covered if the leak was caused by wear and tear rather than a covered event.

 If your roof is relatively new and the damage was caused in an isolated area, a leak repair may be sufficient.
 However, if the damage is widespread or if it was caused by general wear and tear, it might be time to get a new roof.
 If there are cracks in the flashing, the roof is sagging, or the shingles are curling or cracked, those are signs that your roof may need to be replaced.

-The best way to prevent future leaks is the make sure that you regularly inspect and maintain your roof.
+The best way to prevent future leaks is to make sure that you regularly inspect and maintain your roof.
 Regularly check the most common leak locations, such as chimneys, skylights, flashing, gutters, and vents.
 Also regularly check your attic for mold and damp spots.
 Then, if you see a problem, you can get it repaired before it actually turns into a leak.